 drinking wineprepping other elements of the meal.
 Don’t go longer than 30 or the portobellos will become too salty.

-You can serve these Grilled Portobello Mushrooms on their own or with a hearty topping like the Herby Avocado Sauce used to top this Cauliflower Steak (SO GOOD).
+You can serve these grilled portobello mushrooms on their own or with a hearty topping like the Herby Avocado Sauce used to top this Cauliflower Steak (SO GOOD).

 This recipe also works well for a grilled portobello mushroom burger.
 Stack each grilled mushroom on a bun with a slice of cheese (I like provolone, fontina, or if I’m being really fancy, gouda), a juicy slice of fresh summer tomato, and a small handful of arugula.
 Go ahead and add avocado too because GRILLED VEGETABLES, BEST LIFE.
 For an extra gourmet version, give this stuffed, double-stacked Portobello Mushroom Burger a try.

 Grilled Portobello Mushrooms